Skip to main content

 Details subject to change.

-The first stop for the mobile exhibit will be the Albuquerque Museum where it will be on view to the public from January 22 to July 10, 2022.
-The exhibit examines the history of African American homesteading in our nation and state.
-It highlights the history of several families homesteading in three significant areas in New Mexico – Albuquerque, Las Cruces, and Vado.
-Family histories included in the exhibit are those of Boyer & Fuller; Collins; Holsome; Lewis-Outley-Ballou; Pettes; and Williams.
+The first stop for the mobile exhibit was the Albuquerque Museum where it was on view to the public from January 22 to July 10, 2022.
+The exhibit examined the history of African American homesteading in our nation and state.
+It highlighted the history of several families homesteading in three significant areas in New Mexico – Albuquerque, Las Cruces, and Vado.
+Family histories included in the exhibit were those of Boyer & Fuller; Collins; Holsome; Lewis-Outley-Ballou; Pettes; and Williams.

 “Black history is Albuquerque’s history and it needs to be told.
 This exhibit shares a critical chapter in that history, a history of perseverance, ingenuity, and deep roots in New Mexico," said Albuquerque's Mayor Tim Keller.
 “With partnerships like this, we have to keep breaking down the ‘tri-cultural myth’ that has incorrectly simplified our history.
 Our history, just like our city today, is made up of diverse communities and many important stories that we are working to champion and elevate.”